 Perhaps the first streetfighter conversions were the result of crashed more modern sportbikes with full fairings.
 Owners who didn't want to spend huge cake on new plastic just left them off, and then went for the minimalist look, resulting in a whole new genre of motorcycle.

-From what I've seen, a great many Japanese bobber motorcycles are derived from the Yamaha XS series of bikes, with most of them being the XS650.
-It's an easy build because a couple of quick cuts on the back frame loop, add a saddle or bobber seat, chop the pipes back a ways and you're half-way there.
+From what I've seen, a great many Japanese bobber motorcycles are derived from the Yamaha XS series of bikes, and the Honda CB lineup.
+It's an easy build because a couple of quick cuts on the back frame loop, add a saddle or bobber seat, chop the pipes back a ways and you're half way there.

 A lot of bobber motorcycle builds depend mostly on the details rather than huge modifications.
 Some folks like a hard-tail look and so need to find a suitable frame and that gets to be like work!
 So most use the original frame and change out the shocks, seat, handlebars, and put same-size wheels on both ends.

-Paint, tiny head and brake lights, fat tires and an abbreviated fender, and bob's yer uncle so to speak.
+Paint, old-school head and brake lights, fat tires and an abbreviated fender, and Bob's yer uncle, so to speak.

 We also take a look at lesser known but admired types such as the Yamaha RZ/RD two strokes, Kawasaki's Green Meanie triples, Honda's CBX1000 and other motorcycles of note.
 And we'll have a look at some old racers like the Yamaha TZ750, RC Hondas and more obscure but cool stuff.